qipm/QIPM/README.md

 # Welcome to the _Quantitative Imaging Prediction Modeling_ platform!

+--> IBSI compliant radiomics code.
 --> Under construction.
-To be released in Summer 2018, stay tuned!
+To be released end of Summer 2018, stay tuned!